National security moves to top of 2016 campaign

 In St. Cloud, Minnesota, 22-year-old Dahir A. Adan was shot by an off-duty police officer after knifing nine people in a rampage claimed by ISIS.
 No one was killed in any of the attacks.

-The Republican nominee is betting that voters are so traumatized and fearful about continuing terror attacks --or believe that they are not being combatted effectively enough -- that they demand a new playbook and reject those, including Clinton, who embraced the old one.
+The Republican nominee is betting that voters are so traumatized and fearful about continuing terror attacks -- or believe that they are not being combatted effectively enough -- that they demand a new playbook and reject those, including Clinton, who embraced the old one.

 "This is only going to get worse," Trump warned on "Fox and Friends" on Monday, echoing warnings by US authorities that more homegrown attacks are likely.

-Clinton, alternatively, is betting that voters will reject the more draconian measures favored by Trump and instead back a candidate with an even temperament and years of experience pulling the levers of government power, one who is electing to stay within the current boundaries of law enforcement and military doctrine.
+Clinton, alternatively, is wagering that voters will reject the more draconian measures favored by Trump and instead back a candidate with an even temperament and years of experience pulling the levers of government power, one who is electing to stay within the current boundaries of law enforcement and military doctrine.

 "I know how to do this," Clinton said, summing up her argument at an airport tarmac news conference Monday.